 Sandeep’s disappointment was palpable as we ascended the steep cobbled street towards Montmartre.
 It was my idea to check out the place.
 Sandeep had been to Paris several times but has not been to Montmartre even once.
-I insisted that we visit because it used to be the hub of some of our favorite artists, like Van Gogh, Modigliani and Lutrec.
-I thought, it would be a shame not to walk on the streets they use to tread.
+I insisted that we visit because it used to be the hub of some of our favourite artists, like Van Gogh, Modigliani and Lutrec.
+I thought it would be a shame not to walk on the streets they use to tread.

 Upon alighting from the taxi, I understood right away Sandeep’s reservation in going there.
-The moment we stepped out of the car we were mobbed by ‘artists’ asking to draw our portraits for a few euros.
+The moment we stepped out of the car, we were mobbed by ‘artists’ asking to draw our portraits for a few euros.
 They were incredibly persistent and hounded us for several minutes until they spotted a new prey.
 Sandeep is passionate about art and has little patience for posers; Montmartre seemed to be teeming with them.
 A bohemian hang-out turned tourist trap.

 But despite all this, I still found the place charming.
 In my mind, I stripped down the current touristy ambience of the area and tried to imagine how it would have been back then; the cafes, the pubs and the artists.
 I imagine it would have been quite scintillating with those colourful artists, writers and musicians swarming the place.

 Before exploring the village entirely, we decided to have some lunch.
 We were eyeing an outdoor eating area but chose to eat in a proper restaurant where there’s an option to use the washroom.
 Upon entering the place, I had an eerie feeling that we made a poor choice as there were very few people eating there.
 In spite of the swarm of tourists outside, the restaurant looked strangely deserted.